Executive Summary

 Competition and Changes in Client Behavior

 An assessment of the case study brings details that include competition and the changing consumer behavior to the fore.
 All through the case, competition is a detail that determines the success rate of Reebok and Adidas.
 Before the merger of Adidas and Reebok, the main competitor was Nike.
 It is clear from the case that Nike went ahead to surpass the market share enjoyed by Reebok after introducing several innovative strategies.
 To coin the innovative nature of Nike, which is Reebok’s major competitor, Post explains that in 1990, Nike was enjoying a higher market share as compared to Reebok (5).
 The explanation substantiates the importance of competition and the role it plays in shaping the company’s performance.
-It is important to note that competition continued to increase because some start-ups are also introducing new products to the market that appeal to potential clients in terms of price and quality.
+It is important to note that competition continues to increase because some start-ups are also introducing new products to the market that appeal to potential clients in terms of price and quality.

 Another important detail that is evident from the case is changing client behavior.
 Since the formation of the company to the present time, consumer behavior has shifted significantly.
 Presently, clients look at a product from the perspective of quality and the price.
 The shift in client trends witnessed in the 20th and 21st centuries is highly attributed to the numerous advances in technology.
 Moreover, online reviews from past users comprise some of the major factors that dictate the product selection process.
 Post notes that in 1982 when there was a rise in demand for aerobic shoes, Reebok enjoyed a high market share and revenues (1).
-The high revenues witnessed when aerobic shoes entered the market relate to consumer dynamics and facilitated Reebok’s growth.
+The high revenues witnessed when Aerobic Shoes entered the market relate to consumer dynamics and facilitated Reebok’s growth.
 However, the decline initiated by the change in behavior greatly affected the sales of Reebok shoes.
 As such, client behavior is one of the details that stem from the case concerning Reebok and Adidas.

 Analysis of the Case

 The contents of the case study revolve around Reebok’s entry into the market, its progress, the challenges it has experienced, as well as its probable future.
 In the case study, there is a systematic analysis of how Reebok gained its market share, the various strategies it utilized, and how it eventually merged with Adidas.
 The analysis provided by the case concerning Reebok amplifies the understanding that individuals have concerning the company and its competitors.
 A scrutiny of the case proves that since it entered the market, Reebok has faced serious competition from companies like New Balance Inc. and Nike.
 These competing firms have similar products and use strategies such as celebrity endorsement to attract potential customers.
-Moreover, it appears that the companies understand the relevance of the right positioning, a factor that helps them make informed adjustments, which improve their reputation before the target clients.
+Moreover, it appears that the companies understand the relevance of the right positioning, a factor that helps them make informed adjustments, which improves their reputation before the target clients.
 A good example took effect when sales representatives from Nike attended meetings with laptops when their counterparts from Reebok came in with bags of shoes.

 Therefore, while Nike representatives displayed images of designer shoes using their laptops to the executives in these meetings, those from Reebok were busy removing shoes from their bags.
 The overall implication of the scenario is a reduced appeal to investors and potential clients.
 In effect, poor adoption of well-designed strategies led to its merger with Adidas.
 It is clear from the case that after the merger, the company began to improve in terms of sales and revenues (Post 10).
-Right timing, employment of well-designed strategies, and implementation of timely redress measures about client feedback are some of the ingredients that Adidas introduced to Reebok’s products to trigger its come back.
+Right timing, employment of well-designed strategies, and implementation of timely redress measures about client feedback are some of the ingredients that Adidas introduced to Reebok’s products to trigger its comeback.
 The contents of the case provide a well-structured discussion of Reebok, Adidas, and the competition it faces from companies like Nike.
 The case discusses the strengths of Reebok, its merger with Adidas, and its future expectations.

 Theoretical Implications